bwz3rbot/TAPLAP-clone/readme.md

 # Disable the service as it will automatically run at startup, and we don't want that.
 $ sudo service mongodb disable

-# Download a zipped copy of node.js v5.9.1:
+# Download a compressed copy of node.js v5.9.1 from the official repository:
 $ cd
 $ wget https://nodejs.org/dist/v5.9.1/node-v5.9.1-linux-armv7l.tar.gz